DataDog/datadog-agent/docs/dev/agent_dev_env.md

   * you're working or debugging at a very low level: let's say you're adding a function to the Python bindings, you want to make sure you're using the exact same versions of Python as the official Agent packages

-Another use case for Embedded builds is the Agent packages officially distributed by Datadog - the Agent binaries contained in the packages are built this way.

 Embedded builds rely on [Omnibus](https://github.com/chef/omnibus) to download and build dependencies, so you need a recent `ruby` environment with `bundler`